 To optimize uptime, deploy a load balancer in front of the SQL Proxy nodes.
 Configure the load balancer to route client connections to all proxy IPs, and configure the MySQL service to give bound applications a hostname or IP address that resolves to the load balancer.
 This eliminates the first proxy instance as a single point of failure.
 See Configure a Load Balancer below for load balancer configuration recommendations.

-If you deploy the MySQL service on a different network than Elastic Runtime, configure the firewall rules as follows to allow traffic between Elastic Runtime and the MySQL service.
+If you deploy the MySQL service on a different network than Pivotal Application Service (PAS) or Elastic Runtime, configure the firewall rules as follows to allow traffic between PAS (or Elastic Runtime) and the MySQL service.

 |Type||Listening service||TCP Port|

 |Inbound/TCP||Proxy health check||1936|

 For high availability, Pivotal recommends using a load balancer in front of the proxies:

 Configure your load balancer for failover-only mode.
 Failover-only mode sends all traffic to one proxy instance at a time, and redirects to the other proxy only if the first proxy fails.
 This behavior prevents deadlocks when different proxies send queries to update the same database row.
 This can happen during brief server node failures, when the active server node changes.
 Amazon ELB does not support this mode; see AWS Route 53 for the alternative configuration.